yinchi/cuh-resp-model/nick_todos_2025-06-05.md

 Difficult to know which parameter to give precedence to when deciding best distribution?

+- Changed to only give one distribution (smallest sum squared error subject to constraints)

 Are mean and STDEV the best summaries for non-parametric distributions... maybe median and IQR would be better and/or more understandable for non-scientists?

+- Eliminated choices to simplify process; will decide later on what stats to display

 Would be preferable to be able to enter parameters manually as an alternative, similar to 2_Arrival modelling

+- TODO???

 Would be preferable to be able to define age ranges - or just group all patients together

+- Done

 Indicate lengths of pauses in notes e.g. may be several seconds, or may be up to 1 minute, etc.

+- TODO???

 What about critical care length of stay, likelihood of arriving on critical care, etc.?

+- TODO???
+- Or run a separate experiment inputting only critical care stays

 Needs to be robust to moving forward and back in the web app

+- Add a check to not erase future step data unless submitted step causes data change

 # 4 Simulate

 Allow download of results as Excel or tab-delimited file

+- TODO

 When clicking "About", can't then get back to prior simulation results

+- Limitation of server implementation, can open in new tab instead.

 When attempting to move Back to 3_LoS Modelling, there is a long delay... re-calculating, rather than just going back?

+- Step 3 now only performs calculations on button press.

 How to "splice together" with actual data - to ensure the left hand side of the modelled distribution (up-slope) matches the actual numbers

 # Typos/textual changes